 These utensils are very durable, and as long as you take proper care of them, you can expect them to give you long service.
 They are hard to break, and you can stir even the thickest ingredients or scrape food off the bottom of the pan.
 Since they can withstand heat, they won’t melt, even in an unattended pan.
 A little sanding from time to time can help remove burn marks and stains.

 Research indicates that the wood appears to have natural germ-killing properties.
 It has been proven that germs and bacteria grow much faster on plastic and metal than on wooden kitchenware surfaces.

 Environmentally-conscious individuals can choose wooden utensils with confidence.
 Wood is the natural and renewable resource and more environmentally responsible choice.
 We can help save our environment by using kitchen utensils that are made from renewable, biodegradable and non-toxic materials

 The Disadvantages of Using Wooden Cooking Tools

 Wooden kitchen tools do have several downsides:

 - Wooden utensils are harder to clean than stainless steel or plastic cooking utensils.
-Food particles easy stick to the porous surface of the wood.
-Wood expands in water, so soaking it in dishwater is generally not advised.
+Food particles easily stick to the porous surface of the wood.
+Wood expands in water, so soaking wooden utensils in water is generally not advised.

-- Wooden utensils quickly lose their glossy finish and might develop splinters or cracks if they are not improperly stored or handled.
+- Wooden utensils quickly lose their glossy finish and might develop splinters or cracks if they are not properly stored or handled.